-Some Northern Rivers region local closures include full park closures (Wollumbin NP), due to COVID-19 restrictions, or part closures due to flood or bushfire damage, or for upgrades to camp grounds, facilities, walking tracks etc. Please check all alerts list for the full list of NSW national parks closures before planning your visit.
+Some Northern Rivers region local closures include full park closures (Wollumbin NP), or part closures due to flood or bushfire damage, or for upgrades to camp grounds, facilities, walking tracks etc. Please check all alerts list for the full list of NSW national parks closures before planning your visit.

 Please also check any park alerts current for Gold Coast and Scenic Rim parks.